spike/CompetitiveProgramming/resources/README.md

 ### Tools I use for Our Algorithms Meetup

-Xournal and a cheap Huion pen tablet (H1060P) along with a MacBook Pro.
+Xournal++ and a cheap Huion pen tablet (H1060P) along with a MacBook Pro.

 Now using "Web Paint Tool" Chrome Browser [extension](https://chrome.google.com/webstore/detail/web-paint-tool-draw-onlin/iklgljbighkgbjoecoddejooldolenbj)
 (No longer using "Paint Tool - Marker for Chrome" because it contained malware according to Chrome).